10 Learning Traits that Drive Academic Outcomes

 Abstract reasoning is the ability to understand non-language-based information, including numbers, shapes and patterns.
 Biggest impact: math and science, particularly in higher grades.
 Learn more about abstract reasoning.

 Spatial perception is the ability to visualize how objects relate in space.
-Biggest impact: specific areas of math and science like geometry and physics; hands-on activities; fine and performing arts.
+Biggest impact: specific areas of math and science, especially geometry and physics; hands-on activities; fine and performing arts.
 Learn more about spatial skills.

 Executive functions are the traits that involve thinking in an organized and efficient way.
 Abilities such as purposeful goal-directed activity, paying attention, evaluating, decision-making, planning, organizing, implementing, and following through.
 Not surprisingly, executive functions are getting a lot more priority in school.

 Attention is the ability to sustain focus, even for tasks that you might not find interesting.
-Biggest impact: All subjects, particularly those a student finds least interesting.
+Biggest impact: All subjects, particularly those a student finds least interesting and longer assignments.
 Learn more about attention.

 Working memory is the ability to mentally juggle multiple bits of information in short-term memory.
 Biggest impact: Multi-step problem solving in math and science, reading fluency, and following directions.
 Learn more about working memory.